ROCm/ROCR-Runtime/README.md

 #### Known Issues

-* Image support was provided in ROCr 1.2.
-Previous versions did not have support.
+* The image extension is currently not supported for discrete GPUs.
+An image extension library is not provided in the binary package.
+The standard hsa_ext_image.h extension include file is provided for reference.
 * Each HSA process creates and internal DMA queue, but there is a system-wide limit of four DMA queues.
-The fifths simultaneous HSA process will fail hsa_init() with HSA_STATUS_ERROR_OUT_OF_RESOURCES.
+The fifth simultaneous HSA process will fail hsa_init() with HSA_STATUS_ERROR_OUT_OF_RESOURCES.
 To run an unlimited number of simultaneous HSA processes, set the environment variable HSA_ENABLE_SDMA=0.

 #### Disclaimer

 The information contained herein is for informational purposes only, and is subject to change without notice.
 While every precaution has been taken in the preparation of this document, it may contain technical inaccuracies, omissions and typographical errors, and AMD is under no obligation to update or otherwise correct this information.
 Advanced Micro Devices, Inc. makes no representations or warranties with respect to the accuracy or completeness of the contents of this document, and assumes no liability of any kind, including the implied warranties of noninfringement, merchantability or fitness for particular purposes, with respect to the operation or use of AMD hardware, software or other products described herein.
 No license, including implied or arising by estoppel, to any intellectual property rights is granted by this document.
 Terms and limitations applicable to the purchase or use of AMD's products are as set forth in a signed agreement between the parties or in AMD's Standard Terms and Conditions of Sale.